makyo/writing/work/sawtooth/run-ragged/index.md

 That's when she'd asked about working remote.

-When Selene had first set up this arrangement with her employer, she had imagined that remote days would be far easier than working from the office.
+When Sélène had first set up this arrangement with her employer, she had imagined that remote days would be far easier than working from the office.

 She was half right.
 At first, it had been much easier.
 The fact of just how terrifying driving was --- there was doubtless some helpful exercise her therapist would come up with --- combined with the completely uncontrolled and uncontrollable nature of the office weighed her down and left her anxieties scrabbling for purchase.